 A. Contestants will be provided a scantron in their packet, which must be used for the contest.
-The class and retail identification scores will be based off of the bubbled-in portions on the scantron.
+Failure to use the scantron provided by the contest official will result in a disqualification of the individual.
+The class and retail identification scores will be based on the bubbled-in portions on the scantron.
 If the bubbles are blank the contestant will receive a zero for that item regardless if the answer is written on the card.
 If two items are bubbled in for the same class or retail cut code, then the contestant will receive a zero for that item.